 Of course, you don’t have to use your personal email address.
 If you’re a small business, you might not have a generic support email address yet, but you can create one for general inquiries or even set up an auto-responder that will handle customer requests.

 Are you concerned that you will be flooded with irrelevant emails by allowing users to respond?

-For such mailings, it is useful to sort the automatic responses (autoresponders, replies from the server in case of incorrect addresses, etc.) in advance – many comprehensive mailing services allow you to manage the responses directly from the system.
+For such mailings, it is useful to sort the automated responses (autoresponders, replies from the server in case of incorrect addresses, etc.) in advance – many comprehensive mailing services allow you to manage the responses directly from the system.

-In times when providers like Gmail and Yahoo support two-way communication, measure the engagement of our recipients and classify messages according to these metrics, it’s worth remembering that it does not just click that matters, but whether recipients respond to our emails.
+In times when providers like Gmail and Yahoo support two-way communication, measure the engagement of our recipients and classify messages according to these metrics, it’s worth remembering that it does not just click that matters but whether recipients respond to our emails.

-Do you have any questions?
+Do you have questions?
+Contact our team.